The Ultimate Guide To Buying A Horse Property

-Talk to a financial institution or mortgage broker familiar with financing rural properties or horse properties.
+Talk to a financial institution or mortgage broker familiar with financing rural or horse properties.

 10. Always think resale

-Eventually, you likely sell out of the blue, and you need to ensure that what you buy will continue to be attractive to potential buyers.
+Eventually, you will likely sell out of the blue, and you must ensure that what you buy will remain attractive to potential buyers.